 To operate as the TPU Sleep STA in TDLS Peer U-APSD, a STA shall configure its TDLS Peer U-APSD capable TDLS peer STA by setting one or more U-APSD Flag subfields inside the QoS Info subfield of the QoS Capability element carried in a TDLS Setup Response frame to 1, or by setting one or more U-APSD Flag subfields inside the QoS Info subfield of the EDCA Parameter Set element carried in a TDLS Setup Confirm frame to 1.

-A STA that configured TDLS Peer U-APSD at a TDLS peer STA enters power save mode on a TDLS direct link after the successful transmission to the TDLS peer STA over the direct link of an acknowledged MPDU with the Power Management field equal to 1.
-The STA that transmitted the frame with the Power Management field equal to 1 is then referred to as a TPU sleep STA.
-The STA that received the frame with the Power Management field equal to 1 is referred to as a TPU buffer STA.
-A TPU sleep STA may be a TPU buffer STA at the same time and on the same link, by sending a frame to the TDLS peer STA with the Power Management subfield of the Frame Control field set to 1 (this transmission will be preceded by the transmission of a Peer Traffic Indication frame and the subsequent receipt of a trigger frame that starts a service period).
+A STA that configured TDLS Peer U-APSD at a TDLS peer STA enters power save mode on a TDLS direct link after the successful transmission to the TDLS peer STA over the direct link of an acknowledged MPDU with the Power Management subfield in the Frame Control field equal to 1.
+The STA that transmitted the frame with the Power Management subfield in the Frame Control field equal to 1 is then referred to as a TPU sleep STA.
+The STA that received the frame with the Power Management subfield in the Frame Control field equal to 1 is referred to as a TPU buffer STA.
+A TPU sleep STA may be a TPU buffer STA at the same time and on the same link, by sending a frame to the TDLS peer STA with the Power Management subfield in the Frame Control field set to 1 (this transmission will be preceded by the transmission of a Peer Traffic Indication frame and the subsequent receipt of a trigger frame that starts a service period).
 The power save status on one direct link is independent of the power save status on other links (direct or with the AP) the STA may have.

 The procedure to trigger and terminate an unscheduled SP between TPU buffer STA and a TPU sleep STA are described in Power management with APSD and AP operation during the CP, where the TPU buffer STA shall take the role of the AP and the TPU sleep STA shall take the role of the non-AP STA using U-APSD, except that a frame with the EOSP field equal to 1 shall not act as a trigger frame.